Panama has 500 rivers, the longest of which is Tuira that stretches 125 miles.

 The time across the Gatun Lake is long and hot.

-There is all the initial flurry of activity in Colon as
+There is all the initial flurry of activity in Colon as we

-we welcomed everyone aboard and hauled anchor.
+welcomed everyone aboard and hauled anchor.

 Within an hour we were in sight of the Gatun Locks

-and the adrenaline was flowing as we headed into
+and the adrenaline was flowing as we headed into the

-the locks.
-We chatted, some slept, David
+chatted, some slept, David maintained the helm

-right, Marcie enjoyed the view and some relaxation.
+the view and some relaxation.

 Watching the heavy lock gates of the Pedro Miguel Lock open is amazing.
 This emptied us into the Miraflores Lake…only one more set to go!